r-the-thinker/NDList/README.md

 # NDList
-Helps working with lists of unknown dimensionality
+Helps working with lists of every dimensionality

 ```Python
 testList =  [